dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 ```

 #### Partitions and parallelism
 Collections can **scale dynamically** with Azure DocumentDB’s [partition support](https://azure.microsoft.com/documentation/articles/documentdb-partition-data/#single-partition-and-partitioned-collections).
-Partitioned collections have a potential higher throughput and required a Partition Key configuration.
+Partitioned collections have a potential higher throughput and requires a Partition Key configuration.
 Single-partition cannot be changed to Partitioned collections, so **plan ahead**, if your application data might grow beyond 10GB or you need more than 10,000 Request Units per second, you might as well evaluate Partitioned collections.

 ![DocumentDB Partitioned collections](https://cdn.auth0.com/blog/aspnetcore-and-documentdb/partitioned.png)

-Furthermore, each of the operations we described earlier will require and additional Partition Key value as part of the [RequestOptions](https://msdn.microsoft.com/library/microsoft.azure.documents.client.requestoptions.aspx) class.
+Furthermore, each of the operations we described earlier will require an additional Partition Key value as part of the [RequestOptions](https://msdn.microsoft.com/library/microsoft.azure.documents.client.requestoptions.aspx) class.

 Partitions let us take advantage of parallel queries on multiple collections for the best throughput by using .Net’s [Task Parallel Library](https://msdn.microsoft.com/library/dd460717.aspx).